noppoMan/node-native-extension-in-swift/README.md

 # node-native-extension-in-swift

 An experimental repo for [Node.js native addons](https://nodejs.org/api/addons.html) that written in Swift.
+The first motivation of implementeing this was reduceing overhead of execution between Node.js and Swift on the Serverless environment.

 ## Usage